Exercise-Induced Inflammation: Is your hiker diet helping or hurting?

 Antioxidants are found in foods such as berries, leafy greens, and beans.
 Heart-healthy fats can be found in nuts, seeds, fatty fish, and olive oil.

 By including more of these powerful foods, an athlete can lower long-term exercise-induced inflammation.
 This can reduce muscle soreness, increase muscle growth, and decrease recovery time.
-All of these benefits can be incredibly helpful for day hikers and thru-hikers alike!
+These benefits can be incredibly helpful for day and thru-hikers alike!

-What does this mean for you and your hiker diet?
+What does this mean for you and your thru-hiker diet?

 You can impact your muscle recovery AND long-term health by creating an anti-inflammatory eating pattern on trail.
 It may seem daunting to increase antioxidants and healthy fats in your diet while also reducing cost, weight, and preparation time.